Install Couchbase Server on Red Hat Enterprise Linux, Oracle Linux, or Amazon Linux 2023

 2. Specify a release to install it.

-Once installation is complete, Couchbase Server will start automatically (and will continue to start automatically at run levels 2, 3, 4, and 5, and explicitly shut down at run levels 0, 1, and 6).
-You can use the systemctl command (service on older operating systems) to start and stop the Couchbase Server service, as well as check the current status.
-Refer to Couchbase Server Startup and Shutdown for more information.
+After the installation is complete, Couchbase Server starts automatically.
+Couchbase Server continues to start automatically at run levels 2, 3, 4, and 5, and explicitly shuts down at run levels 0, 1, and 6.
+You can use the systemctl command, a service on older operating systems, to start and stop the Couchbase Server service, and to verify the current status.
+For more information, see Couchbase Server Startup and Shutdown.

-4. Open a web browser and access the Couchbase Web Console to verify that the installation was successful and that the node is available.
+4. Open the Couchbase Web Console in a browser to verify that the installation was successful and that the node is available.

 Install Using RPM Package

-Install Couchbase Server on Red Hat Enterprise using a full RPM package provided by Couchbase.
+Install Couchbase Server on Red Hat Enterprise Linux or Oracle Linux or Amazon Linux 2023 using a full RPM package provided by Couchbase.

 1. Download the appropriate package from the Couchbase downloads page.